More New Zealanders to get hardship support

 Find out if you’re eligible

-The new income limits will be in place from 1 November.
+The new income limits has been in place from 1 November 2021.

 for more information.
 Interpreters are available to support you.